 I joined erudite Drive host Richard Glover, Reserve Bank board member Heather Ridout and former Liberal leader John Hewson for a wide-ranging discussion about government suport for Qantas and General-Motors Holden, climate policy, the 30th anniversary of the floating of the dollar, remembering Nelson Mandela and the importance of tenacity.
 Here’s the ABC 702 audio to listen to.
+The transcript is below.

 This evening I delivered the 2013 Eureka Lecture arguing the Eureka Stockade is Australia’s greatest story and deserves far greater prominence.